 Providing Score Reports to WVU Law

 Both the Law School Admission Council (LSAC) and the Educational Testing Service (ETS) consider their score reports to be valid for five admission cycles after the test in question.
-LSAC will automatically report all LSAT test scores since June 2017 to NDLS via an applicant’s Credential Assembly Service (CAS) report.
-To maintain parity in the requirements between the LSAT and GRE results and to continue to study the validity of the GRE in connection to academic success at WVU Law, applicants must also submit all GRE test results since July 2017.
+LSAC will automatically report all LSAT test scores since June 2018 to WVU Law via an applicant’s Credential Assembly Service (CAS) report.
+To maintain parity in the requirements between the LSAT and GRE results and to continue to study the validity of the GRE in connection to academic success at WVU Law, applicants must also submit all GRE test results since July 2018.
 Applicants may not choose which results they will share.
 A failure to comply with this policy may result in a withdrawal of an offer of admission.

 If an applicant has concerns about sharing all test results from the last five years, the Enrollment Management Committee encourages the student to utilize the Addendum section of their application to elaborate upon the circumstances in question.
 The Enrollment Management Committee will review such scores within the context of the information the applicant provides.